opendocsg/slw-judgments-backfill/2001_SGHC_275/report.md

  (g) that evidence which could be and is not produced would if produced by unfavourable to the person who withholds it.

-39     The general principle is that a presumption will only arise if it constitutes a withholding of evidence from the accused or the court ( _Yeo Choon Huat v PP_ [1998] 1 SLR 217).
+39     The general principle is that a presumption will only arise if it constitutes a withholding of evidence from the accused or the court ( _Yeo Choon Huat v PP_ <span class="citation">[1998] 1 SLR 217</span>).
 In determining whether evidence has been withheld, the factors which should be considered include:

- a How material was the evidence of the witness who was not produced? ( Chua Keem Long v PP [1996] 1 SLR 510)
+ a How material was the evidence of the witness who was not produced? ( Chua Keem Long v PP <span class="citation">[1996] 1 SLR 510</span>)

  b Did the prosecution intend to hinder or hamper the defence? ( Chua Keem Long v PP )